LinuxArchitects/hubot-scripts/README.md

 None
 ## Usage
    English :
- replace hubot with the name of yout bot and the <> with the media you\'re looking for ex  hubot is it a movie iron-man-3
+ replace hubot with the name of yout bot and the movie-name with your media ex  hubot is it a movie iron-man-3
      hubot search < movie or tvshow  name >
      hubot search movie < movie or tvshow name >